TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.4-demand-model/_index.md

 #### Latent Demand

 Many critical VMs are protected with Disaster Recovery.
-During a DR drill or actual disaster, this load will ‘wake up’ and consume.
+During a DR drill or actual disaster, this load will ‘wake up' and consume.
 You should consider the Site Recovery Manager plans into your capacity.

 #### Potential Demand